Coronavirus: NZ facing worst-case economic scenario, says Grant Robertson

-Finance Minister Grant Robertson says New Zealand is now "well and truly" in the third and worst economic scenario, which he had previously said the Government was not predicting.
+Finance Minister Grant Robertson says New Zealand is now "well and truly" facing the worst-case economic scenario, a situation he had previously said the Government was not predicting.

 His comments come just hours before he delivers a "significant" government stimulus package aimed at limiting the economic damage expected to be caused by Covid-19.